JotaroKujo0525/JotaroKujo0525/README.md

 - 🔭 I’m currently working on my discord bots
 - 🌱 I’m currently learning python and go
 - 🤔 I’m looking for help with my life
-- 📫 How to reach me: Jotaro Kujo#0525 on discord
+- 📫 How to reach me: Rain Andrew#0525 on discord
 - 😄 Pronouns: He/Him

 <br>